Ukraine

 NECESSARY ACTION:

 Parties to the conflict must strictly adhere to IHL and ensure the protection of civilians.
-All IHL and IHRL violations must be investigated and perpetrators held accountable.
-Legal proceedings for those accused of crimes during the conflict must be transparent and respect international standards of due process and proportionality.
+All violations must be investigated and perpetrators held accountable.
+Legal proceedings for those accused of crimes must be transparent, impartial and respect international standards of due process and proportionality.

-Amidst the protracted crisis, the international community must continue to pressure Russian authorities to halt their aggression in line with the ICJ’s provisional measures, including by closing loopholes in sanctions on dual-use items and third country imports and exports.
+Amid the protracted crisis, the international community must continue to pressure Russian authorities to halt their aggression in line with the ICJ’s provisional measures, including by closing loopholes in sanctions on dual-use items and third country imports and exports.
 The international community should maintain its support to Ukraine in upholding its international obligations to protect its populations, including by ensuring the territorial integrity of the country, within the parameters of international law.
+The international community should also continue to support those in need of humanitarian assistance ahead of the perilous winter months.

 GET INVOLVED